3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Extensions of 3D Gaussian Splatting

 \subsection{Editable 3D Gaussian Splatting}

-3DGS, with its advantages of real-time rendering, representation of complex scenes, and explicit representation, has naturally attracted considerable attention from researchers focusing on 3DGS editing.
+3DGS, with its advantages of explicit representation, has naturally attracted considerable attention from researchers focusing on 3DGS editing.
 Unfortunately, current editable 3DGS works often lack precise training supervision, which poses a significant challenge for editing.
 In this section, we categorize existing works according to different tasks.